realbakari/Bakari-Mustafa-Site/about.md

 ---

-**Notes:** I feel very fortunate to get to connect with so many remarkable individuals.
-Whenever I have the chance, I set aside a few minutes to share what I'm learning here on my website.
-Have questions or suggestions?
-Feel free to hit me up on <a href="https://twitter.com/realbakari">Twitter</a>.
-Want to work together? <a href="mailto:bakari@bakarimustafa.com">Email me</a>.
-Also, feel free to also check out my <a href="/reading">reading list</a>.
+**Let's Connect:** I write here to document my journey and share what I'm learning about leadership, community building, and technology.
+If you have questions, suggestions, or want to collaborate, feel free to reach out on <a href="https://twitter.com/realbakari">Twitter</a> or <a href="mailto:bakari@bakarimustafa.com">email me</a>.
+You can also check out my <a href="/reading">reading list</a>.

-See you Online! 👋
+See you online! 👋